karkipra/Ansemic-Writing-with-Tensorflow/README.md

 # Tensorflow-Tutorial

-All my files for Creative Applications of Deep Learning with Tensorflow course on Kadenze.com
+All my files for *Creative Applications of Deep Learning with Tensorflow*, an online course on [Kadenze](https://www.kadenze.com).